Samuel-de-Oliveira/CanUseTimer/README.md

 Library or API to use in my project, but probally not will come in few days.

+---
+## To know more about...
-If you want to know how to install or configure or do something in the program, you need to read the [wiki](https://github.com/samuel-de-oliveira/CanUseTimer/wiki) to know more about the program, have wiki for every OS.
+If you want to know more about like how to install or configure or do something in the program, you need to read the [wiki](https://github.com/samuel-de-oliveira/CanUseTimer/wiki) to learn, have wiki for every OS.
 If you want to help with something you can make forks or report errors in github site, you will help a lot :wink:.

 ---
 ## Release notes (0.1.4.2) 🗒️